If your flight is delayed you could be entitled to compensation or a refund, so make sure you know your rights and are not left out of pocket.

 For example, if you are told you can't fly due to weather conditions, but other flights are departing.
 Airlines may stretch the definition of extraordinary circumstances further than they should.

 If you still feel aggrieved by the airline, then contact the Civil Aviation Authority and seek their assistance.
 They may be able to intervene on your behalf.

 Please note the Civil Aviation Authority can only help you if the flight was cancelled or delayed within the UK.

 If your flight was cancelled or delayed outside the UK, you will need to complain to the airline regulator in the country the delay occurred in.

 If your flight has been delayed because of a strike, see our guide on what to expect from your airline in the event of a strike.

-Flight delay compensation table
+Flight delay compensation explained

 |Compensation for delay|

 |Up to 1,500km (932 miles)||More than 3 hours||€250|